Topological constraints on self-organisation in locally interacting systems

 In stark contrast, we have demonstrated that current natural language processing algorithms lack the necessary topology for self-organisation.
 This limitation explains their inability to generate long and coherent text that matches the complexity and consistency of biological systems.
 The key insight of our results is that topology is the critical factor differentiating these systems.
 Whilst cells in the human body can coordinate and organise over large scales, forming coherent tissues and organs, language models struggle to maintain consistency beyond their limited context windows.
 This disparity stems directly from the underlying topology of interactions in these systems.

 By understanding the crucial role of topology in enabling self-organisation, we can begin to envision new architectures for natural language processing and biologically-inspired computing that might better emulate the self-organising capabilities of biological systems.
-The inability for autoregressive large language models to maintain states of long range order resembles the {\it tangential speech} or {\it derailment} in formal thought disorder, such as that found in schizophrenia and other forms of psychosis \cite{kircher2018formal}, lending an interesting interpretation to what is colloquially called `hallucination'.
-Proposed therapeutic approaches to formal thought disorder involve refining the articulated thought in conversation or written ({\it i.e.} diagrammatic) form, suggesting that interacting with an environment is a way to enforce coherence of information.\footnote{We thank Karl Friston for elaborating on these points.} This further suggests that an {\it embodied} world model, extending the system in space and time by its interactions with an environment, can be leveraged to maintain coherence.
+The inability for autoregressive large language models to maintain states of long-range order resembles the {\it tangential speech} or {\it derailment} in formal thought disorder, such as that found in schizophrenia and other forms of psychosis \cite{kircher2018formal}, lending a complementary aspect to the `hallucinations' seen in current large language models.
+Proposed therapeutic approaches to formal thought disorder involve refining the articulated thought in conversation or written ({\it i.e.} diagrammatic) form under the guidance of a psychotherapist \cite{palmier2017cognitive}, suggesting that interacting with an environment is a way to enforce coherence of information.\footnote{We thank Karl Friston for elaborating on these points.} This further suggests that an {\it embodied} world model, extending the system in space and time by its interactions with an environment, can be leveraged to maintain coherence.